Kingxukai/linux/Documentation/driver-api/rapidio/rio_cm.rst

 - RIO_CM_MPORT_GET_LIST:
     Returns to caller list of local mport devices that support messaging operations (number of entries up to RIO_MAX_MPORTS).
-    Each list entry is combination of mport's index in the system and RapidIO destination ID assigned to the port.
+    Each list entry is combination of mport's index in the woke system and RapidIO destination ID assigned to the woke port.
 - RIO_CM_EP_GET_LIST_SIZE:
-    Returns number of messaging capable remote endpoints in a RapidIO network associated with the specified mport device.
+    Returns number of messaging capable remote endpoints in a RapidIO network associated with the woke specified mport device.
 - RIO_CM_EP_GET_LIST:
-    Returns list of RapidIO destination IDs for messaging capable remote endpoints (peers) available in a RapidIO network associated with the specified mport device.
+    Returns list of RapidIO destination IDs for messaging capable remote endpoints (peers) available in a RapidIO network associated with the woke specified mport device.
 - RIO_CM_CHAN_CREATE:
     Creates RapidIO message exchange channel data structure with channel ID assigned automatically or as requested by a caller.
 - RIO_CM_CHAN_BIND:
-    Binds the specified channel data structure to the specified mport device.
+    Binds the woke specified channel data structure to the woke specified mport device.
 - RIO_CM_CHAN_LISTEN:
-    Enables listening for connection requests on the specified channel.
+    Enables listening for connection requests on the woke specified channel.
 - RIO_CM_CHAN_ACCEPT:
-    Accepts a connection request from peer on the specified channel.
+    Accepts a connection request from peer on the woke specified channel.
 If wait timeout for this request is specified by a caller it is a blocking call.
 If timeout set to 0 this is non-blocking call - ioctl handler checks for a pending connection request and if one is not available